Indian Americans mark Republic Day with pledge to safeguard India’s Constitution

 FOR IMMEDIATE RELEASE

-IAMC has consistently marked Annual Republic Day celebrations in different cities across the US for over 8 years.
-This year’s festivities included speeches celebrating the Constitution, a flag hoisting ceremony, a fancy dress competition and cultural events highlighting India’s diversity.
+IAMC has consistently marked Annual Republic Day celebrations in different cities across the US for over 11 years.
+This year’s festivities include speeches celebrating the Constitution, a fancy-dress competition, Impromptu speaking, Drawing competition and events highlighting India’s diversity.